 In life surprises are great except when it costs you money!
-While selling thousands of Massachusetts homes over the last twenty five years, I realized that many home owners do not realize all the costs involved with selling a home.
+While selling thousands of Massachusetts homes over the last twenty seven years, I realized that many home owners do not realize all the costs involved with selling a home.
 The #1 closing cost for Massachusetts home sellers is the tax to sell their home.

 Massachusetts Tax Stamps